Is Miami's Crime Rate on the Rise in 2024?

 Population 42,946

-Coral Way, home to 42,946 people, reports 198 violent crimes per 100,000 residents.
+Coral Way, home to 42,946 people, shows the statistics of 10.08 incidents per 1000 residents.
 This neighborhood, known for its tree-lined streets and historic homes, maintains a relatively lower crime rate compared to other areas.
 Efforts to sustain and improve safety include community events, neighborhood watch programs, and collaboration between residents and law enforcement to address any emerging issues.

 Miami Compared to Other Major Cities